 Right now, MiniTool Power Data Recovery (PCWORLD, a professional IT magazine, speaks very highly of this data recovery software) can help you effectively recover lost data because of its powerful functions.

-5 different data recovery modules are listed in the main interface of this all-in-one data recovery software.
-Here, to recover data from hard drive not showing up, you can try using Lost Partition Recovery and Damaged Partition Recovery feature.
+4 different data recovery modules are listed in the main interface of this all-in-one data recovery software.

-Here, we take Damaged Partition Recovery for example.
+Here, you can click the Hard Disk Drive to recover lost data.
 After selecting this module, you will see the following window.

 Finally, select all needed files, and save them.
 It is recommended to store needed files on another drive.
 Otherwise, the original data will be overwritten.

-The free edition of MiniTool Power Data Recovery can only recover 1GB data.
+The trial edition of MiniTool Power Data Recovery can only scan lost data.
 If you need to recover more data, please choose the paid edition.
+Here, you might be interested in this post: MiniTool Power Data Recovery License Comparison.

 Are you still worried about the "hard drive not showing up" issue?
 Now, after reading this post, I guess you might have a basic understanding of how to fix this issue.